Order by 17.12. for delivery before Christmas 🎄

 How to get started with home training

-You will need: exercise band, balance cushion, chair and possibly an exercise mat.
+You will need: an exercise band, a balance cushion, a chair, and possibly an exercise mat.

 Setup: 10–20 repetitions per exercise, 2–3 sets, rest 1–2 minutes between sets.